tbee/TECL/README.md

     grp(1, "/environment")
     grp("/environment[1]")

-There is one noticeable difference between properties and groups: a 'grp' call will never return null, even if the group is not present.
+There is one noticeable difference between fields and groups: a 'grp' call will never return null, even if the group is not present.
 If a group does not exist, TECL will create an empty group and return that, to prevent null pointer exceptions.
 Nulls can only be returned at the leaf or value nodes.